How to Apply for a New Audiology License

 On this page:

-If you currently hold a valid intern in audiology license, please see the Intern Upgrade to Audiologist License page.
+If you hold a current intern in audiology license, please see the Intern Upgrade to Audiologist License page.

 Application and Fee

-To apply for a new audiologist license, submit a completed application form (Apply Online or see Audiology Application Form (PDF) along with the $150 application fee (includes two-year initial license).
+To apply for a new audiologist license, submit the online application along with the $150 application fee (includes two-year initial license) and required documents.

 You will have 1 year from the date the application was submitted to complete all licensing requirements.
 If you have not met all licensing requirements within the 1 year period, you will be required to submit a new application and all required materials in addition to paying a new application fee.